MIRACL Trust Application Setup

 Shibboleth is an open-source implementation for identity management and federated identity-based authentication and authorization (or access control) infrastructure based on Security Assertion Markup Language (SAML).
 This allows for cross-domain single sign-on and removes the need for content providers to maintain user credentials.
 Identity providers (IdPs) supply user information, while service providers (SPs) consume this information and give access to secure content.

 MIRACL Platform could be integrated either with the Shibboleth SP through the MIRACL Trust SSO IdP or directly to the Shibboleth IdP using the Apache oidc module.
 More information about the integration with our SSO service could be read here.
 This page contains information about the integration of the Shibboleth IdP with the MIRACL platform.

 # MIRACL Trust Application Setup

 An application on the MIRACL platform is required.
-It will be used by the Apache OpenID Connect module to authenticate users against the MIRACL platform being the OpenID Connect Provider.
+It is used by the Apache OpenID Connect module to authenticate users against the MIRACL platform being the OpenID Connect Provider.

 Learn how to register a new MIRACL app here.

 We suggest you to assure that your Shibboleth IdP and SP are properly setup and working before starting the integration with the MIRACL platform.

 The first step is to install and enable the OpenID Connect module for Apache so you can set it up to authenticate against MIRACL API.